raygun101/MarkupKit/README.md

     <UILabel text="Hello, World!"/>

-The output produced by this markup is identical to the output of the following code:
+The output produced by this markup is identical to the output of the following Swift code:

     let label = UILabel()
     label.text = "Hello, World!"